 The TN Provider verifies that the Customer AF is authorized to obtain PoP certificates for the requested scope (see section 4.1.4.2 for details).
 If the requested scope does not exceed set of TNs delegated to the customer, then the TN Provider requests a PoP certificate from the STI-CA, following the normal procedures defined by SHAKEN Certificate Management.

-The STI-CA verifies the “ownership” of proposed delegated TNs by the TN provider.
-This verification could occur with either a query to a Provider of NP correction services or the STI-CA maintaining an up-to-date NP file.

-NOTE: This function could also be performed by the STI-PA.
-At this time it is unclear as to scope of STI_PA but it is recommended that this function be performed by either of these entities.

 The STI-CA generates a PoP certificate that is linked via a certification path through a sequence of zero or more intermediate certificates to one of the CA’s root certificates.
 The STI-CA returns all of the certificates in the certification path, including the PoP certificate, to the TN Provider at (4).

-Discussion: We have not introduced the concept of certificate chains in STIR/SHAKEN.

-Response: Reworded to use more standard “certification path” terminology (please review – all certs in certification path are returned to TN Provider, right?).

-The TN Provider stores the PoP certificate in its STI-CR in order to make it available to remote verification services.
+The TN Provider stores the PoP certificate in the STI-CR in order to make it available to remote verification services.

-Note: Are we saying that all SPs are now going to have an STI-CR?
-We should not describe a design that operators have STI-CRs.
-This may reside in STI-PA or STI-CA

-Response: Updated diagrams to show STI-CR separate from orig SP.

 The TN Provider delivers the PoP certificate to the Customer AF.

 TN PoP Certificate Authorization

+Authorization at the TN Provider

+The SHAKEN Governance and Certificate Management specification [ref] defines a token-based authorization mechanism whereby an SP obtains an SPC Token from the STI-PA that it can then use to prove authority over a TNAuthList Identifier when ordering an STI certificate from an STI-CA. While the SPC Token and TNAuthList that it authorizes can support a scope at both SPC-level and TN-level granularity, SHAKEN mandates support only for SPC-level scope.

+This specification mandates that a TN Provider will reuse the SHAKEN-defined SPC Token mechanism to prove authority over the TNAuthList identifiers of TN-PoP certificates; i.e., a SHAKEN SPC Token (with SPC-level scope) will be used to prove authority over a TN-PoP TNAuthList containing both a Service Provider Code value of the requesting TN Provider and a set of delegated TN(s).
+In this case, the STI-CA issuing a PoP certificate assumes that the requesting TN Provider is authoritative for the TNs identified by the TNAuthList in the CSR of the request.

+The IETF ACME working group is defining a standard ACME extension for token-based authorization of TNAuthList identifiers that will eventually replace the SHAKEN-defined SPC Token.
+This work is being defined in the two drafts:

+draft-peterson-acme-authority-token defines a generic token-based authorization mechanism for ACME,

+draft-wendt-acme-authority-token-tnauthlist extends the generic token mechanism to define a specific authorization token type for the TNAuthList identifier called “TNAuthList Authorization Token”.

+draft-wendt-acme-authority-token-tnauthlist defines the ACME authorization procedures for both SPC-level and TN-level TNAuthList Authorization tokens.
+Therefore, once SHAKEN has adopted this ACME token extension, it can choose to mandate support for TN-level TNAuthList Authorization Tokens for TN Providers that want to obtain PoP certificates.
+In this case, the STI-PA would acquire the added responsibility of ensuring that the TNs authorized by a TNAuthList Authorization Token are in fact assigned to the TN Provider requesting the token (e.g., by checking LERG, NPAC, and other TN assignment databases).
+A TN Provider could then use its TN-level TNAuthList Authorization Token to explicitly demonstrate to an STI-CA that it has authority over the set of delegated TNs identified by the TNAuthList identifier when ordering a PoP certificate.

+Authorization at the Customer AF

 ACME supports a mechanism called External Account Binding that enables the TN Provider to pre-authorize the customer’s ACME account to issue POP certificates with the proper scope.
 This simplifies the certificate authorization process for the Customer AF, since it eliminates the need to support the ACME identifier authorization procedures each time a certificate is issued.